ADVERTISEMENT

 Soft, Yet Hardy

-Comparing heavier-weight, single-ply Lopi yarns, with laceweight, single-ply Love Story Einband, I see the twist is a bit different.
+Comparing heavier-weight, single-ply Lopi yarns with laceweight, single-ply Love Story Einband, I see that the twist is a bit different.
 The laceweight has a higher twist to keep the smaller amount of fibers safely spun together.
 The blend

 No subscription?
 You're missing out.